KvGeijer/zote/ideas.md

 # Improvement ideas for Zote

+* Add functions to convert a value to some type.
+That way we can get rid of all custom pattern matching and havn nice dedicated type errors.

 * Add real iterators (generators) to the language.
   * Can then make slices more generic
   * Can make infinite iterators such as "1:".
 Or?
 Is this actually just bad as it becomes quite an open expression.